RittikSoni/Flutter-Release-X/README.md

   size: 256 # Size of the generated QR code (pixels)
   error_correction_level: low # Error correction level: low, medium, quartile, high
   save_path: "./release-qr-code.png" # File path to save the QR code image

+# Advanced Pipeline Configuration [OPTIONAL]
+# This section allows you to define multiple pipeline steps that can be executed in sequence.
+Each step can have its own commands, dependencies, and upload options.

+# If a custom pipeline is provided, it will override the default flow and behavior.
+# Ensure that the pipeline steps are properly defined to reflect the intended execution order.

+# e.g.,
+pipeline_steps:
+  - name: "Build APK"
+    command: "flutter build apk --release"
+    customExitCondition: "error: some specific error message" # Stop if this error appears in the output
+    upload_output: true # Enable upload for this step
+    output_path: "./build/app/outputs/flutter-apk/app-release.apk" # APK path
+    notify_slack: false # Do not notify Slack after this step

+  - name: "Run Tests"
+    command: "flutter test"
+    customExitCondition: "Test failed" # Stop if tests fail
+    upload_output: false # No upload for this step
+    notify_slack: true # Notify Slack after tests complete

+  - name: "Lint"
+    command: "flutter analyze"
+    customExitCondition: "issues found" # Stop if issues found

+  - name: "Package Release"
+    command: "node --version"
+    customExitCondition: "version mismatch" # Stop if version mismatch is found
+    upload_output: true # Upload to cloud on success
+    output_path: "./release-package.zip" # Path to release package
+    notify_slack: true # Notify on Slack on success

+  - name: "Deploy to Cloud"
+    command: "./deploy_to_cloud.sh"
+    customExitCondition: "deployment failed" # Stop if deployment fails
+    upload_output: false # No upload as deployment is handled separately
+    notify_slack: true # Notify on Slack on success

+# Note: The order of steps in the pipeline is crucial!
+# Each step depends on the successful completion of the previous step.
+# If a step fails due to a custom exit condition, the pipeline will halt immediately,
+# and subsequent steps will not be executed.
+Ensure that custom exit conditions are properly defined
+# to avoid unwanted interruptions in the pipeline flow.
 ```

 ## Flutter Path